-- Hang the instrument over the top of the ear. - Grasp the sound tube where it bends.
-The dome should be placed far enough into the ear that the sound tube lies flush with your head.
-When the dome is placed appropriately, you should not see the sound tube sticking out when you look directly into a mirror. - If the device whistles, the most likely reason is that the dome is not placed correctly in the ear canal.
-Other reasons can be build-up of earwax in the ear canal, or that the sound tube connection to the instrument has become loose, in which case the sound tube must be changed.
+- 1. Hang the instrument over the top of the ear. - 2.
+Grasp the receiver tube where it bends and place the receiver dome in your ear canal.
+The receiver dome should be placed far enough into the ear so that the receiver tube lies flush with your head. - 3.
+If the hearing care professional has provided you with a sport lock on the receiver tube, make sure to position it into the indentation above the earlobe. - 4.
+When the receiver dome is placed appropriately, you should not see the receiver tube sticking out when you look directly into a mirror. - 5.
+If the device whistles, the most likely reason is that the receiver dome is not placed correctly in the ear canal.
+Other reasons can be build-up of earwax in the ear canal.
 It is also possible that the instrument settings are not optimal.
-If you have ruled out other reasons for the instrument squealing, it is recommended to contact your hearing care professional.
+To help you solve these issues it is recommended you contact your hearing care professional.